Common Peace: The Common Peace of 375 BC

-Despite the Persian diplomatic involvement, the Common Peace of 375 can be seen as the first which derived principally from Greek initiative and in which all parties were of roughly equal strength and thus received equal terms.
+Despite the Persian diplomatic involvement, the Common Peace of 375 BC can be seen as the first which derived principally from Greek initiative and in which all parties were of roughly equal strength and thus received equal terms.
 For the first time, a peaceful system seemed to be possible without enforcement by a hegemonic power.

 Failed negotiations of 371 BC

 Two opposing political groups had already developed in Athens before the treaty of 375 BC: one sought an agreement with Sparta, the other a strengthening of the alliance with Thebes.
 However, the anti-Spartan forces over-estimated Athens' position after the peace and supported a democratic insurgency against the government of the island of Corcyra, which was allied with Sparta.
 Thus the Spartans, who were anything but satisfied with the result of the preceding clashes, already had grounds to go back to war a year and a half after the peace.
 At the same time, the situation was further complicated by the fact that Thebes destroyed the city of Plataea in 374/3 BC, which had an ancient alliance with Athens and had also been allied with Sparta since 380 BC.
-The Spartans therefore sent troops to Phokis, to threaten Thebes and undo the failures of the preceding years.
+The Spartans therefore sent troops to Phocis, to threaten Thebes and undo the failures of the preceding years.
 Thus, 371 BC once more saw the outbreak of a general conflict.

-In Athens, however, the moderate politicians considered the best outcome for their city to lie in a policy of neutrality and proposed a new common peace.
+In Athens, however, the moderate politicians considered the best outcome for their city to lie in a policy of neutrality and proposed a new Common Peace.
 To support Thebes would decisively strengthen their position.
 Support of Sparta, on the other hand, would have alarmed their allies, who saw them as a threat to their right to autonomy.
 Further factors were also relevant: if the Spartans refused the proposed league, the Athenians would have been forced to fight two wars at once.
 Therefore, the Athenians decided to overlook the fate of Plataea and invited the Thebans to a peace conference in Sparta.
 The Spartans were even more willing to make peace now, since their actions in Phocis had been unsuccessful.
 Threatening Thebes thus became unlikely, but the Spartans did not consider themselves to be in any danger.